owenthereal/gotask/README.md

 Hello Owen Ou
 ```

-To compile the task into binary using `go build`, type:
+To compile the task into an executable using `go build`, type:

 ```plain
 $ gotask -c